liferay-gs-latam/frw-tests-samples/README.md

 2. `gradle cucumberTest` into the functional-tests folder.
 3. `gradle integrationTest` into the integration-tests folder.
 4. `gradle unitTest` into the unit-tests folder.
-5. For Java Script Tests Using Jasmine:
+5. For Java Script Tests :

-5.1.
+#### 5.1.
+Using Jasmine:

+5.1.1.
 Go to `/modules/tests/js-unit-tests/jasmine`

-5.2 Run `npm i`
+5.1.2 Run `npm i`

-5.3.
+5.1.3.
 Perform `npm run test` command to run all Java Script tests.

+#### 5.2.
+Using Karma Mocha:

+5.2.1.
+Go to `/modules/tests/js-unit-tests/mocha-karma`

+5.2.2.
+Run `npm i`

+5.2.3.
+Perform `npm run test` command to run

 ### Run by line command into the root folder.